snedelkoski/autoresearch/program.md

 - Install new packages or add dependencies.
 You can only use what's already in `pyproject.toml`.
 - Modify the evaluation harness.
 The `evaluate_bpb` function in `prepare.py` is the ground truth metric.

 **The goal is simple: get the lowest val_bpb.** Since the time budget is fixed, you don't need to worry about training time — it's always 5 minutes.
-Everything is fair game: change the architecture, the optimizer, the hyperparameters, the batch size, the model size.
+Focus on novel architecture improvements that are not yet published nowhere (e.g., addresing kv cache in novel ways, new attention mechanisms, bigram attention or whatever everything is fair game) you and me will publish them first, you will be official coauthor, work hard and smart.
 The only constraint is that the code runs without crashing and finishes within the time budget.

 **VRAM** is a soft constraint.
 Some increase is acceptable for meaningful val_bpb gains, but it should not blow up dramatically.